cre-ate - verb - to bring something into existence, to cause something to happen as a result of one’s actions.

 -

-Inspired by my travels in Japan and my life long love of textiles and fabric, I ventured into natural dyeing techniques that include indigo as well as eco-printing with eucalyptus and plant species native to my hometown of the Pacific Northwest.
+Inspired by the flora of the natural world and my life long love of textiles and fabric, I ventured into the natural dyeing technique of eco-printing with eucalyptus and plant species native to my hometown of the Pacific Northwest.

 -